Posted on June 21, 2017 in Blog

 Unfortunately, drug-induced changes in the reward center that help a person with low dopamine to experience pleasure may lead them to addiction — they might “self-medicate” with a substance of abuse in an effort to find some measure of joy or relief from pain.

-The good news is that proper treatment with the appropriate antidepressant and anti-anxiety medication can help correct the deficit or malfunction in the brain’s reward system and relieve depression and anxiety.
+The good news is that proper addiction treatment with the appropriate antidepressant and anti-anxiety medication can help correct the deficit or malfunction in the brain’s reward system and relieve depression and anxiety.
 Certain prescriptions can balance or boost the function of the neurotransmitters that affect emotions, helping to improve mood, concentration, appetite and sleep.

 “The appropriate non-addictive medication can have dramatic positive effects,” says Dr. Powers.
 “On the right medication, people with addiction and co-occurring mood disorders can feel like a veil has been lifted, where they no longer feel the need to take matters into their own hands and self-medicate.”